apchenstu/mvsnerf/README.md

 `--imgScale_test` is the downsample ratio during validation, like 0.5.
 The training process takes about 30h on single RTX 2080Ti for 6 epochs.

-*Important*: please always set batch_size to 1 when you are trining a genelize model, you can enarge it when fine-tuning.
+*Important*: please always set batch_size to 1 when you are trining a genelize model, you can enlarge it when fine-tuning.

 *Checkpoint*: a pre-trained checkpint is included in `ckpts/mvsnerf-v0.tar`.

-*Evaluation*: We also provide a rendering and quantity scipt  in `renderer.ipynb`, and you also can use the run_batch.py if you want to testing or finetuning on different dataset.
+*Evaluation*: We also provide a rendering and quantity scipt  in `renderer.ipynb`, and you can also use the run_batch.py if you want to testing or finetuning on different dataset.

 Rendering from the trained model should have result like this: